 Demolition began approximately one week after Fairfax County approval, and approximately two weeks later, the contractor ceased work in the middle of construction, claiming that certain scopes of work, such as plumbing due to changes in the new plans, were not included in the contract.

-Not knowing exactly what to do next, yet understanding that they needed outside help to assist in resolution, the homeowners turned to Matthew Furlong and Falcon to be their homeowners’ advocate.
+Not knowing exactly what to do next, yet understanding that they needed outside help to assist in resolution, the homeowners turned to Matthew Furlong to be their homeowners’ advocate.

 Following completion of a forensic inspection (“investigation”) of the construction issues, Furlong was retained to render a preliminary opinion regarding: